hkoosha/foobar/README.md

 - ELK stack: to collect logs. elasticsearch and Kibana are there, but the L in ELK is replaced by filebeat, which directly sends the logs to elasticsearch.
+  With ELK, also comes structured logging.
+So the application _can_ log in json format too.
+On local deployments it is not enabled by default.
+On k8s, json logs are appended to a file, a second container in the pod dumps it to stdout and finally filebeat DeamonSet scraps it and sends to elasticsearch.
+This way normal readable logs are available too alongside machine readable json logs.

 - Kubernetes: it's possible to deploy all the services to kubernetes.
 The way services are wired together are not currently the best way or even the right